lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 surface / s_mosurf2 / reflect / sheet / mosurf2
 ```

-Now that LaGriT has named sheets as part of the mesh object geometry, we can now define the region between.
+Now that LaGriT has sheets named "s_mosurf1" and "s_mosurf2" for the mesh object geometry, we can use them to define a region between the sheets.
 Use the surface names and above (ge) and below (le) to set region between the surfaces.

-Note: see page describing directional operators at [**`lt, le, gt, ge`**](https://lanl.github.io/LaGriT/pages/docs/dividereg.html)
+The [**`region operators`**](https://lanl.github.io/LaGriT/pages/docs/dividereg.html) are used in the command to define regions.
+For instance, **ge** for a surface means the space on the same side as the surface normal direction, **le** means the space opposite of the normal direction.
+Use **le, ge** to include nodes equal to the surface, otherwise use **lt, gt**.

 ```
 region/ r_slant / ge s_mosurf1 and le s_mosurf2